6×2 middle dots rangoli is one of the most beautiful kolam designs you can draw at home. Looking for a small and simple kolam for Sankranti?

 • Tips to make Sankranti kolam neat and attractive

-In this tutorial you will learn step by step how to create a beautiful 6×2 middle dots rangoli.
-Follow along and recreate this Muggulu for Sankranthi design at home.
+In this video you will learn how to draw a 6×2 middle dots rangoli from start to finish.
+Watch carefully and pause at each step to recreate the pattern at home.

 What You Will Learn